uxtxarly/uxcuellar.github.io/about.md

 You can check the source code at this [Github](https://github.com/cuellarfr/cuellarfr.github.io) repository.
 The site is built using [Jekyll](https://jekyllrb.com/) and it's hosted in [Github Pages](https://pages.github.com/).
 If you want to follow the blog, you can [subscribe to the RSS feed](/atom).

-Both the [content](https://creativecommons.org/licenses/by-sa/4.0/) and the [code](https://github.com/cuellarfr/cuellarfr.github.io/blob/master/LICENSE.md) created by me in this website is open source.
-Any other external content shared here is property of their respective owners.
+Both the [content](https://creativecommons.org/licenses/by-sa/4.0/) and the [code](https://github.com/cuellarfr/cuellarfr.github.io/blob/master/LICENSE.md) created by me on this website are open source.
+Any other external content shared here is the property of their respective owners.

 **THIS WEBSITE DOESN'T TRACK YOU**.
 There are no third-party cookies here, and your data isn’t collected while browsing this site.